Gender Surgery in Melbourne with Dr Patrick Briggs, Plastic Surgeon

 - Adams Apple Reduction Surgery by Dr Stephen Kleid

-- Facial feminisation surgery
+- Facial feminisation surgery (not offered by Coco Ruby Surgeons)

-- Female to Male Top Surgery (chest masculinisation surgery)
+- Female to Male Top Surgery (Chest Masculinisation Surgery)

-- Hysterectomy or chest sculpting with implants
+- Hysterectomy or chest reshaping with implants (not offered by Coco Ruby Surgeons)

 Male to Female (MTF) or Male to Nonbinary (MTN) Top Surgery